The best trains in Italy: A Eurostar Italia ETR500 power car

 ICE3M to Cologne & Frankfurt, boarding at Brussels Midi

 Step 2, Munich to Brussels by ICE with one easy change at Frankfurt (Main) Hbf.
 ICEs have a restaurant car, power sockets at all seats & free WiFi.
-Above, an ICE3M at Brussels MidiMore information about ICE.
+Above, an ICE3M at Brussels MidiMore about ICE trains.

 2nd class on the Frankfurt-Brussels ICE3M train 1st class on the Frankfurt-Brussels ICE3M train